indygreg/python-build-standalone/docs/building.rst

 macOS uses the same build code as Linux, just without Docker.
 So similar build configuration options are available.

+``build-macos.py`` accepts a ``--target-triple`` argument to support building for non-native targets (i.e. cross-compiling).
+By default, macOS builds target the currently running architecture. e.g. an Intel Mac will target ``x86_64-apple-darwin`` and an M1 (ARM) Mac will target ``aarch64-apple-darwin``.
+It should be possible to build an ARM distribution on an Intel Mac and an Intel distribution on an ARM Mac.

 The ``APPLE_SDK_PATH`` environment variable is recognized as the path to the Apple SDK to use.
 If not defined, the build will attempt to find an SDK by running ``xcrun --show-sdk-path``.

+``aarch64-apple-darwin`` builds require a macOS 11.0+ SDK and building Python 3.9+.
+It should be possible to build for ``aarch64-apple-darwin`` from an Intel 10.15 machine (as long as the 11.0+ SDK is used).

+Python 3.8 may not build properly with a macOS 11.0+ SDK: try using the macOS 10.15 SDK instead.

 Windows
 =======